Apple will indeed relaunch Beats Music at WWDC 2015 next week, according to Wall Street Journal sources.

 It appears that the new service will still carry the iTunes branding, perhaps because of the familiarity of the brand compared with the barely used Beats Music platform, which pales in comparison to the popularity of the headphones brand.

-Interestingly, the report backed up previous rumours the platform would also be made available on Android devices as well as through an iOS software update.
+.
 If this were to be the case, it would be the first time an Apple platform would be made available on the rival Google-powered operating system.

 Read more: Apple Beats relaunch: The story so far